 Because Justice Delayed is Justice Denied

-First Court began using private juries to settle disputes in 1992 in Fargo, ND.
+First Court began using private juries to settle disputes in Fargo back in 1992.
 We built a courtroom in Houston for private trials in 1995.
 We have now organized a fair cross-section of "regular folks" to help our clients evaluate high-stakes litigation in 45 states.

 Our emphasis in the last six years has been on harnessing technology to drive down the cost of this invaluable and objective feedback.
 If you are a waiting for a trial date on a crowded docket anywhere in the United States, we are pleased to offer you these three trial options: